South Carolina State Flag

 An indigo field with a white palmetto tree centered and a white crescent in the upper left corner.

-Symbols of the South Carolina State Flag
+Key Symbols on the South Carolina Flag

 South Carolina State Flag Palmetto Tree